ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 resource server aborts the DTLS handshake with an `illegal_parameter` alert.

-When RS receives an access token, RS MUST check if the access token is still valid, if RS is the intended destination (i.e., the audience of the token), and if the token was issued by an authorized AS.
+When the resource server receives an access token, it MUST check if the access token is still valid, if the resource server is the intended destination (i.e., the audience of the token), and if the token was issued by an authorized authorization server.
 This specification assumes that the access token is a PoP token as described in {{I-D.ietf-ace-oauth-authz}} unless specifically stated otherwise.
 Therefore, the access token is bound to a symmetric PoP key that is used as shared secret between the client and the resource server.
 The resource server may use token introspection [RFC7662] on the access token to retrieve more information about the specific token.
 The use of introspection is out of scope for this specification.

 While the client can retrieve the shared secret from the contents of the `cnf` parameter in the AS-to-Client response, the resource server uses the information contained in the `cnf` claim of the access token to determine the actual secret when no explicit `kid` was provided in the `psk_identity` field.
-If key derivation is used, the RS uses the `COSE_KDF_Context` information as described above.
+If key derivation is used, the resource server uses the `COSE_KDF_Context` information as described above.

 ## Resource Access